Anu (Irish goddess): Myths and sources

 She may be a goddess in her own right, or an alternate name for Danu.
 In the Lebor Gabála Érenn, Anand is given as another name for The Morrígan.
 As her name is often conflated with a number of other goddesses, it is not always clear which figure is being referred to if the name is taken out of context.
 The name may be derived from the Proto-Celtic theonym *Φanon-.

 Anu has particular associations with Munster: the pair of breast shaped hills known as the Paps of Anu (Dá Chích Anann or "the breasts of Anu") in County Kerry are said to have been named after her.

+Her name has the meaning of "wealth, riches, and prosperity."
+Leaving her with a title of being the goddess of "good fortune and prosperity" in the land of Munster.

-While an Irish goddess, in parts of Britain a similar figure is referred to as “Gentle Annie”, in an effort to avoid offence, a tactic which is similar to referring to the fairies as “The Good People”.
+While an Irish goddess, in Scotland (Alba) a similar figure is referred to as “Gentle Annie”, in an effort to avoid offence, a tactic which is similar to referring to the fairies as “The Good People”.